 Can I leave the clinic after having the procedure?

-The C-Section scar revision will not last more than 1 hour, and the doctor will perform it under local anaesthesia, so you will be able to leave the clinic after having the procedure.
-It is advisable to avoid practicing exercises and to support the scar with tape for the following weeks, for getting the best results.
+The C-Section scar revision will not last more than one hour, and the doctor will perform it under local anaesthesia, so you will be able to leave the clinic after having the procedure.
+It is advisable to avoid practising exercises and to support the scar with tape for the following weeks, for getting the best results.
 This operation has no risks, so there are no reasons to stay overnight.